Secure Coding Best Practices

 In the 2017 breach at Equifax, malicious individuals accessed personal information because of compromised software at the foundation of their organization.
 That isn’t the first organization, or the last, to find holes in its secure coding practices and leave themselves open to exploitation.

-According to a 2019 survey completed by Sonatype, one in four companies confirmed or suspected a web application breach related to open source components.
+According to a 2020 survey completed by Sonatype, 24% or respondents confirmed or suspected a breach related to their application development practices.
 That number is staggering when you consider the odds that your organization will be next to experience a breach if you don’t initiate coding security best practices.

 8 Secure Coding Best Practices